Do you want to sell ads on your WordPress blog?

 This type of ad provides more impressions and clicks to advertisers and allows website owners to know exactly how much they will earn at the end of the period.

 Advertisers usually purchase this type of ad on websites with higher traffic matching their target demographics.
 You can sell ads directly through your website by creating an ‘Advertise Here’ page.
 Alternatively, you can also join programs like BuySellAds or DoubleClick by Google.

 4. Affiliate Ads

 Affiliate ads can also be called action-based ads.
 Basically, you send traffic to an advertiser’s website, but you only get paid if a user completes an action.
 This action could be anything like making a purchase, downloading software, creating an account, etc.

 Affiliate programs provide you with a unique URL with your referral ID.
-You can then use this URL to create banners, graphics, or add links directly in your articles.
+You can then use this URL on your own website to create banners, graphics, or add links directly in your articles.

 The benefit of affiliate ads is that you get paid substantially higher than what you would get paid on a cost per click or cost per mille ad.

 You can sign up for affiliate programs for different products and services that you want to promote.
 Each product, service, and affiliate program comes with its own commission rates, terms, and conditions.

 For example, WPEngine’s affiliate program allows you to earn money on each new sign-up you send their way.
-Your commission will be based on the user’s entire first-month payment or fixed $200, whichever is higher.
+Your commission will be based on the user’s entire first-month payment or a fixed $200, whichever is higher.

 You can easily manage your affiliate links in WordPress using ThirstyAffiliates.
 You will also find plenty of tools and plugins to boost your affiliate marketing.